Now Reading

 10. The Silence of the Lambs (1990)

 A psychological thriller, like The Shining and Jaws, The Silence of the Lambs is one of the scariest films ever made.
-Based on Thomas Harris’s novel, the film offered memorable characters (Dr Hannibal), exceptional performances and was fantastically executed.
+Based on Thomas Harris’s novel, the film offered memorable characters (Dr. Hannibal), and exceptional performances and was fantastically executed.

 11. Goodfellas (1990)

-Martin Scorsese is one of those filmmakers whose filmography looks pitch perfect.
-Goodfellas was another feather in his cap starring Robert Di Niro, Joe Pesci and based on Nicholas Pileggi’s 1986 novel Wiseguy.
-The book and the film de-glamorized gangster lifestyle which seemed cool until the earlier manipulative films.
+Martin Scorsese is one of those filmmakers whose filmography looks pitch-perfect.
+Goodfellas was another feather in his cap starring Robert De Niro, and Joe Pesci and based on Nicholas Pileggi’s 1986 novel Wiseguy.
+The book and the film de-glamorized the gangster lifestyle which seemed cool until the earlier manipulative films.
 Many critics and moviegoers rated Goodfellas above Godfather stating that never was a film as amazing as this made about organized crime.

-The performances, fast cutting and freeze framing effect were hugely praised.
+The performances, fast cutting, and freeze-framing effect were highly praised.
 Despite tough competition from Silence of the Lambs, the motion picture won several accolades.

 12. Schindler’s List (1993)